PaayasAkotkar/PaayasAkotkar/README.md

             2021:
                   started improving my hobby drawing

-            2021 of April:
+            2021 of apr:
                           installed unreal engine on Intel 4200 hd 💀

             2022 of nov:
                         got the laptop 💻

-            2022 of OCT:
+            2022 of oct:
                         started coding with C++ 🧮

             2021-23:
                     Notes of anatomy that turned into book [I'll be releasing this soon] 🎨

             2023:
                   got into web 🌐

             2023:
                  coded  5% compiler writing with frotran I used intel provided fortran sutff

             2023 of jan:
                         coded a projectile shooting game in unreal engine

             2024:
                  went through surgery 😢

             2025 august:
                         started coding back

-            2025 30 Nov:
+            2025 30 nov:
                         launched NYG on github 😄

 ## Upcoming Projects: